Minimizing Finite Sums with the Stochastic Average Gradient: Discussion

 {\bf Newton-like}: In cases where $g$ is twice-differentiable, we can also consider Newton-like variants of the SAG algorithm,

 where $B^k$ is a positive-definite approximation to the inverse Hessian $g''(x^k)$.
 We would expect to obtain a faster convergence rate by using an appropriate choice of the sequence $\{B^k\}$.
 However, in order to not increase the iteration cost these matrices should be designed to allow fast multiplication.
-For example, we could choose $B^k$ to be diagonal, which would also preserve any sparsity present in the updates.
+For example, we could choose $B^k$ to be diagonal, which would also preserve any sparsity present in the updates. \auth{Sohl-Dickstein et al.}\citet{sohl2014fast} propose a quasi-Newton method in this class that shows impressive empirical results, although the iteration cost is much higher.

-{\bf Distributed}: \citet{blatt2008convergent} argue that the appeal of the IAG method is that it is well-suited to implementation in distributed environments.
-The SAG algorithm also seems to be well-suited to this setting, and it would be interesting to explore variants of the SAG iteration that, as in related work such as~\citet{agarwal2011distributed}, work on large-scale distributed architectures but preserve the convergence rates of the serial algorithm.
-Indeed, the explicit use of out-of-date gradient information within the serial SAG algorithm suggests that it would not be particularly sensitive to the delays and failures experienced by algorithms in large-scale distributed settings.

-{\bf Non-Convex Settings}: Our work focuses exclusively on the case of convex objectives $g$.
-However, the SAG algorithm may also be useful even if $g$ is non-convex.
+{\bf Relaxing Convexity Assumptions}: It is likely that the convexity assumptions made in this work could be relaxed.
+For example, \auth{Gong and Ye}\citet{gong2014linear} show SVRG can obtain a linear convergence under weaker assumptions.
+Since SAG is adaptive to hidden strong-convexity, the assumptions needed for its linear convergence are likely even weaker.
+Further, the SAG algorithm may also be useful even if $g$ is non-convex (which is different than SDCA).
 In this case we expect that, similar to the IAG method~\citep{blatt2008convergent}, the algorithm converges to a stationary point under very general conditions.

-We should also expect to obtain convergence rates that follow the convex/strongly-convex cases once we are sufficiently close to a minimizer.
+{\bf Non-Uniform Sampling}: We have given an argument that non-uniform sampling should benefit the SAG algorithm, and shown empirically that it can lead to a substantial improvement.
+However, we have not yet given a full analysis of this scheme.
+Subsequent works have shown that the type of dependency we conjecture here (e.g., dependence on the average Lispschitz constant) can be achieved with non-uniform sampling in the context of SDCA~\citep{qu2014randomized,zhao2014stochastic}, SVRG~\citep{xiao2014proximal}, and SAGA~\citep{schmidt2015sag4crf}